 Our nation is in a bind.
 The Republicans control the government and the Democratic Party is afraid to stand up to them.
 The Left is fragmented and full of infighting.
-Only one group can save us:
+Only one group can save us: The Juggalos.

-What are juggalos?
+What are Juggalos?

-Juggalos (and their female equivalents, juggalettes) are fans of the Insane Clown Posse (ICP), a horrorcore hip-hop duo known for wearing clown makeup.
-ICP’s heyday was back in the 1990s, but they still have a devoted cult following of juggalos who paint their faces, gather at a huge outdoor festival every year and drink Faygo soda.
+Juggalos (and their female equivalents, Juggalettes) are fans of the Insane Clown Posse (ICP), a horrorcore hip-hop duo known for wearing clown makeup.
+ICP’s heyday was back in the 1990s, but they still have a devoted cult following of Juggalos who paint their faces, gather at a huge outdoor festival every year and drink Faygo soda.

 A pair of foul-mouthed murder clowns and their followers might seem like an unlikely political ally.
-But don’t dismiss the juggalos.
+But don’t dismiss the Juggalos.
 Their subculture has immense strategic potential, for the following reasons:

 1. They’re from strategic swing states.

-ICP leaders Violent J and Shaggy 2 Dope hail from the Midwest, and many of the juggalos come from working class rural towns.
+ICP leaders Violent J and Shaggy 2 Dope hail from the Midwest, and many of the Juggalos come from working-class rural towns.
 Winning them over means reaching states like Michigan, Wisconsin, Ohio and Iowa—critical battlegrounds the Democratic Party desperately needs.

 2. They’re fiercely anti-racist.